 He raised a debate in the House of Commons this week asking for more support for the England Illegal Money Lending Team, and highlighted credit unions as being one of the solutions to helping people avoid falling into quite terrifying situations.

-Anthony Brookes, CLEVR Money loans manager, said: “We see people who have fallen into bad debt with loan sharks, and they are terrified and lost.
+A spokesperson for CLEVR Money said: “We see people who have fallen into bad debt with loan sharks, and they are terrified and lost.

 “People need to be more aware of how easy it is to fall victim to loan sharks and how awful the situation can get by taking even just a small loan from an illegal lender.